Jagannath Aur Purvi Ki Dosti Anokhi: Plot

 Soon, Jagannath's children begin to know about Purvi, and decide that she should be removed from their family's house.
 They came to Varanasi, where firstly Alok returns Jewels of Purvi to her.
 Now both children force Purvi to return to Gorakhpur and she decides finally.
 Jagannath and Kusum stop her, but they were unable to do it so.
 Purvi's Parents came to Jagannath's home, where Purvi's father tells that they can't bring Purvi back and they will put her in an Orphanage (Nari Niketan) but Kusum stops and tells that Purvi will live with them only and her parents goes back.
 Now Purvi knows that she is pregnant of child of Babu.
 Kusum goes to Subodh's shop and tells about Purvi where he disrespects with Kusum.
 After knowing the behaviour of Subodh, Jagannath goes to his house where Subodh beats Jagannath and Kashi saves him and he starts fight with Subodh Kant where Purvi screams and tells that she will not abort her baby and all leaves.
 Subodh wants to contest the election from Varanasi, but recognizes that Purvi's pregnancy could be a problem for him, so he decides to kill Purvi.
 Alok wants to open his Varanasi Saree Factory and takes a contract with Subodh and mortgages his house by the giving fake sign of his father.
 Subodh forces Alok to remove Purvi from his house, but he was unable to do it because of his mother and father.
 Subodh tells Alok that if he will not give interest, he will lose his house.
 In between this, Isha is accidentally shot by a gun in place of Purvi, and all the neighbours start a boycott of the Mishra family from society.
 Subodh take benefits of this and threats all family members.
 Now, All knows about the contract between Alok and Subodh.
 They were unable to meet the money requirements and Subodh starts the bid of selling of Jagannath's house and materials but Kashi comes and gives the rest of the money to Subodh and Subodh starts again misbehaving but Purvi gives him a strong Slap and he leaves from there.
 Later, Purvi tells all that Kashi has sold his Travel Agency for money.
 Kusum tells Deepa to return Delhi and Gunjan to Allahabad with Alok.
-Isha refuges to return Delhi and stays in Varanasi.
-Jagannath starts to finds for work to return the money of Kashi, but he was not accepted.
-Purvi also finds works and got a job of RJ in Radio Banaras.
-Kusum starts an achaar business on the advice of Isha and they got money for Kashi.
-Firstly Kashi refuges to take money but later accepts.
-Isha have feelings for Kashi from beginning and finally proposes to him, but he refuses because he loves Purvi.
+Isha refuses to return Delhi and stays in Varanasi.
+Jagannath starts to look for work to return the money of Kashi, but he is not accepted.
+Purvi also finds work and gets a job of RJ in Radio Banaras.
+Kusum starts an achaar business on the advice of Isha and they get money for Kashi.
+Firstly Kashi refuses to take money but later accepts.
+Isha has feelings for Kashi from beginning and finally proposes to him, but he refuses because he loves Purvi.
 Deepa tells Kusum about the feelings of Isha to Kashi and Kusum tells Deepa to came to Varanasi.
-Kusum meets Kashi and asks to marry Isha, but Kashi told her feeling to Purvi.
+Kusum meets Kashi and asks to marry Isha, but Kashi tells her feeling to Purvi.
 Kusum tells Kashi to share her feelings to Purvi.
-The next day, Purvi meets him and Kashi says about his feeling.
-Purvi said that she didn't want to break the friendship her and him have, and leaves.
+The next day, Purvi meets him and Kashi says about his feelings.
+Purvi said that she doesn't want to break the friendship her and him have, and leaves.
 Now Isha calls her father Mayank, but he misbehaves with her and Deepa saves Isha.
-Now, Deepa and Isha leaves for Delhi and Jagannath has forgiven Deepa.
+Now, Deepa and Isha leave for Delhi and Jagannath has forgiven Deepa.
 Purvi knows that Jagannath's father was very strict with him, so he does same with Alok.
-Purvi decides to reunite the Father and Son with help of Kusum and she got success.
-Kusum tells Jagannath that Purvi bought their house happiness back.
-Baby returned to their housework and all neighbours apologizes to Mishra Family.
-Kusum Achar business was also going good.
+Purvi decides to reunite father and son with help of Kusum and she gets success.
+Kusum tells Jagannath that Purvi brought their house happiness back.
+Baby returns to their housework and all neighbours apologize to the Mishra Family.
+Kusum's Achar business is also going good.